Digital transformation: Key lessons from the pandemic

 Industry 4.0 skills report says the future of work is about people and creativity

-The Future of Work in the Digital Economy – Developing skills for Industry 4.0 report, published today, highlights how the COVID-19 disruption has shown that Industry 4.0 is not only about technology – it’s more about people.
+The Future of Work in the Digital Economy – Developing skills for Industry 4.0 report highlights how the COVID-19 disruption has shown that Industry 4.0 is not only about technology – it’s more about people.

 Spotlight on e-scooter safety in Barcelona

-An exhibition addressing safety issues caused by e-scooters in Barcelona – developed by RMIT’s School of Design with input from Barcelona City Council – is currently on show as part of a virtual exhibition during Barcelona Design Week 2020.
+An exhibition addressing safety issues caused by e-scooters in Barcelona – developed by RMIT’s School of Design with input from Barcelona City Council – was recently on show as part of a virtual exhibition during Barcelona Design Week 2020.

 RMIT alumni leaders share their tips for today’s engineering graduates